brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

-[**ZeRO Infinity**](https://arxiv.org/abs/2104.07857) to perform offloading of optimizer coputation to CPU (with page-locked/pinned CPU memory), and parameter offloading.
+[**ZeRO Infinity**](https://arxiv.org/abs/2104.07857) performs offloading of several variables in memory to CPU and VNMe for huge memory savings.
 It is only compatible with ZeRO-3 and can be enabled with:

 ```json
 {